Carpk/ShawnKlein/_posts/2016-08-10-java-basics.md

 ###### Keywords

-These keywords will define addition behaviors when defining a class or method.
+We use these keywords when defining and class and its methods.

 <table>
   <tr>